-The Turkish Coast Guard (TCG) recorded 4,4737 migrants intercepted and eight deaths in July 2024.
-Comparing to July 2023, there is an increase of 1,564 intercepted individuals, when 2,909 migrants in irregular situation were recorded.4 These figures only include those intercepted and rescued by the TCG, while the actual number of migrants and refugees who attempt to cross from Türkiye to Europe by sea may be higher.
+In August 2024, the Turkish Coast Guard (TCG) intercepted 6,4077 migrants and reported no fatalities among those crossing.
+Comparing to August 2023, there is an increase of 1,402 intercepted individuals, from the 5,005 migrants in irregular situation recorded at the time.
+These figures only include those intercepted and rescued by the TCG, while the actual number of migrants and refugees who attempt to cross from Türkiye to Europe by sea may be higher.
 Interceptions and rescues at the so-called 'hotspots' in the Aegean and Mediterranean Seas are shown on the map.

-The top ten nationalities as reported by migrants are Afghanistan, Syrian Arab Republic, Egypt, Sudan, Occupied Palestinian Territory, Yemen, Pakistan, Iraq, Somalia and Islamic Republic of Iran.
+The top ten nationalities as reported by migrants are Syrian Arab Republic, Afghanistan, Egypt, Sudan, Occupied Palestinian Territory, Iraq, Yemen, Islamic Republic of Iran, Somalia and Camerooon.